NTIA/scos-actions/README.md

 python3 -m pip install -r requirements-dev.txt
 ```

-The requirements.txt file is intended for dependencies needed for installation into
-scos-sensor.
-It does not include dependencies already in scos-sensor.

 #### Using pip-tools

 It is recommended to keep direct dependencies in a separate file.
 The direct